 Photo of Caniglia Bakery at 7th and Pacific Streets in Little Italy.
 This would later be turned into Omaha’s first pizzeria by Yano and his siblings.

-Yano was drafted in 1944 and after serving in World War II, he returned home and helped his brothers convert the family bakery into Omaha’s first pizzeria in 1946.
-Seven years later, he made the difficult decision to leave the family business to start his own restaurant.
+After serving in World War II, Yano returned home where he worked in the city’s first pizzeria with his brothers in 1946.
+Seven years later he made the difficult decision to leave the family business and go out on his own.

 Marshall’s Drive-in photo courtesy of Mister C’s.